twrecked/pyaarlo/README.md

 ## Config

 The script is looking for a config file where you define several parameters.
-See "arlo-cl.cfg.sample" as a sample of how the file looks like.
+See "arlo-fhem.cfg.sample" as a sample of how the file looks like.

-The config file is named "arlo-cl.cfg" and needs to be put in the same directory as "arlo-fhem.py".
+The config file is named "arlo-fhem.cfg" and needs to be put in the same directory as "arlo-fhem.py".
 You can also specifiy a different name and path for that file by adding the "--configfile|-c" switch.

 ```
 [CREDENTIALS]